 The Selection Committee shall submit the shortlist of candidates for the position of the Chairperson to the European Parliament and the Council.
 The European Parliament may invite the selected candidates to in camera or public hearings, submit written questions to the candidates, object to the designation of a candidate and recommend its preferred candidate.
 The European Parliament and the Council shall adopt a joint decision to appoint the Chairperson from the shortlist of candidates.
 (168 Balz, Berès)

 2a.
-Where the Chairperson no longer fulfils the conditions referred to in Article 49 or has been found guilty of serious misconduct, the European Parliament and the Council may, on a proposal from the Commission or on their own initiative, adopt a joint decision to remove him or her from office.
-(169 Balz, Berès)
+Where the Chairperson no longer fulfils the conditions required for the performance of his duties including those referred to in Article 49 or has been found guilty of serious misconduct, the European Parliament and the Council may, on a proposal from the Commission or on their own initiative, adopt a joint decision to remove him or her from office.
+When drafting its proposal, the European Commission shall consult with national competent authorities.
+(169 Balz, Berès, 796 Ferber, 797 Giegold)

 3. The Chairperson’s term of office shall be eight years and shall not be renewable.
 (170 Balz, Berès)